aws/aws-cdk/packages/@aws-cdk/core/README.md

 | [core.CustomResourceProvider](#the-corecustomresourceprovider-class) | Lambda       | Auto           | Auto                     | 15min           | Node.js  | Small     |
 | [custom-resources.Provider](#the-custom-resource-provider-framework) | Lambda       | Auto           | Auto                     | Unlimited Async | Any      | Large     |

+Legend:

+- **Compute type**: which type of compute can is used to execute the handler.
+- **Error Handling**: whether errors thrown by handler code are automatically trapped and a FAILED response is submitted to CloudFormation.
+If this is "Manual", developers must take care of trapping errors.
+Otherwise, events could cause stacks to hang.
+- **Submit to CloudFormation**: whether the framework takes care of submitting SUCCESS/FAILED responses to CloudFormation through the event's response URL.
+- **Max Timeout**: maximum allows/possible timeout.
+- **Language**: which programming languages can be used to implement handlers.
+- **Footprint**: how many resources are used by the provider framework itself.

 **A NOTE ABOUT SINGLETONS**

 When defining resources for a custom resource provider, you will likely want to